jasonbrown-alis/build/docs/guides/consume/make-your-first-request.md

 # Make a request to a product in your local environment

-> 🚩 This section is supplementary to the [quickstart](/docs/guides/consume/quick-start.md).
+> 🚩 This section is supplementary to the [quick start](./quick-start.md).
 We recommend that you first complete the quickstart before attempting this section.

 Given the underlying technologies used, **alis.exchange** provides the ability to generate client libraries for various supported coding languages.
-For users of the product, it allows you to programmatically access products natively in your code without having to wrangle obscure, unpredictable data objects (see [quickstart](/docs/guides/consume/quick-start.md).
+For users of the product, it allows you to programmatically access products natively in your code without having to wrangle obscure, unpredictable data objects (see the [quick start](./consume/quick-start.md)).

 Irrespective of the language, this is done in two steps: